 CONCLUSION

 It is clear that the Defendant has failed to meet its burden of demonstrating that there are no disputes as to material facts and that it is entitled to summary judgment as a matter of law.
-Whether or not the Plaintiff’s services constitute a cost of repair or replacement is a question of fact for a jury.
+Whether or not the Plaintiff’s services constitute a cost of repair or replacement is a question of fact for a jury, as is the queston of whether it is reasonable and necessary to…...
 For the Court to determine, that the services were not a cost of repair or replacement under the subject policy of insurance would be reversible error.

 WHEREFORE, Plaintiff, <<PROVIDER_SUITNAME>>, requests the Court to enter an Order to Deny Defendant’s Motion for Summary Judgment, and grant such other further relief that is just and appropriate under the circumstances.